 14.6Headings.
 The headings of the paragraphs hereof are inserted for convenience only and shall not be deemed to constitute a part hereof nor to affect the meaning thereof.

 14.7Successors and Assigns.
-This Agreement is intended to bind and inure to the benefit of and be enforceable by Executive and the Company, and their respective successors, assigns, heirs, executors and administrators, except that Executive may not assign any of Executive’s duties hereunder and Executive may not assign any of Executive’s rights hereunder without the written consent of the Company, which shall not be withheld unreasonably.
+This Agreement is intended to bind and inure to the benefit of and be enforceable by Employee and the Company, and their respective successors, assigns, heirs, executors and administrators, except that Employee may not assign any of Employee’s duties hereunder and Employee may not assign any of Employee’s rights hereunder without the written consent of the Company, which shall not be withheld unreasonably.

 14.9Choice of Law.
 All questions concerning the construction, validity and interpretation of this Agreement will be governed by the laws of the State of California.

-In Witness Whereof, the Parties have executed this Agreement on the day and year first written above.
+In Witness Whereof, the Company and Employee have executed this Agreement to become effective as of the Effective Date written above.